kdl-org/kdl/SPEC.md

 after its opening `"""`.
 Its final line _MUST_ contain only whitespace before the closing `"""`.
-All in-between lines that contain non-newline characters _MUST_ start with _at least_ the exact same whitespace as the final line (precisely matching codepoints, not merely counting characters or "size");
+All in-between lines that contain non-newline, non-whitespace characters _MUST_ start with _at least_ the exact same whitespace as the final line (precisely matching codepoints, not merely counting characters or "size");
-they may contain additional whitesapce following this prefix.
+they may contain additional whitespace following this prefix.
 The lines in between may contain unescaped `"` (but no unescaped `"""` as this would close the string).